Kalashnikov Concern: Mid to Late 1800s

 Starting in the 1830s, the armory started manufacturing "Gartung" short rifles, "Phalis" breech-loading rifles, and boarding guns for the Baltic Fleet of the Imperial Russian Navy.
 In 1835, the armory transferred cold steel production of swords and lances to Zlatoust, focusing mainly on firearm production.
 In 1844, the armory started upgrading current guns into more rapid firing percussion muskets.
 The armory also started using the caplock mechanism for its products in 1845.
-During the Crimean War, Izhevsk supplied the Russian Imperial Army with 130,000 rifles, with a third of them grooved.
+During the Crimean War, Izhevsk supplied the Russian Imperial Army with 130,000 rifles, with a third of them rifled.
 By 1857, 50 years after the creation of the armory, over 670,000 flintlock firearms, over 220,000 percussion firearms, over 58 thousand rifles, as well as a plentiful number of swords and lances were produced.

 In 1867, the armory was reorganized into a lease and a private commercial enterprise.
 At this time, the armory was retrofitted and equipped with steam-engines, new machines, and an open-hearth furnace.
 This allowed the armory to produce more breech-loading weapons for the Russian Imperial Army, notably the "Krnk" and "Berdan" type rifles.
 The Berdan rifle was the most widely produced firearm at the plant during the time as well, indirectly allowing Russia to approach the European industrial empires' level of armaments.

 By 1870, production rate at the armory exceeded both the armories of Tula and Sestroretsk.
 Later, when the methods of high-quality steel production were well mastered, Izhevsk became the source of gun barrels and barrel receivers for Russian plants.
 For example, armory enterprises in Tula used annually up to 360,000 barrels from the armory at Izhevsk.
 In 1884, the plant was later returned to the state and became Izhevsk Gun and Steel Factories (IGSF).
 In 1885, IGSF started manufacturing hunting weapons and tools.
 In 1891, IGSF started mass-producing the Mosin–Nagant rifle.
 The IGSF also started using DC generators to produce electricity to illuminate the plant as well as to power the machines.
 The IGSF was the only Russian enterprise that produced firearms for all branches of the Russian military.
 Thanks to the IGSF, Izhevsk became a large industrial center in Russia.